hexatomic/hexatomic/paper.md

 *Hexatomic* meets a demand across different linguistic fields for an interdisciplinarily usable, highly compatible platform for multi-layer annotation of linguistic corpora.
-This is achieved through $n:m$ conversion capabilities, and the generic nature of the data model.
+This is achieved through $n:m$ conversion capabilities, the generic nature of the data model, and the wide applicability of the core editors.
 Corpora from different sources, e.g., from corpus linguistic and language documentation research, can be merged into a single project.
 Subsequently, they can be annotated in *Hexatomic* to help answer research questions from different linguistic disciplines, and finally exported to ANNIS for multi-layer search and analysis.

-Web-based annotation tools such as WebAnno [@webanno] or GATE [@gate] run on centralized servers.
+Web-based annotation tools such as WebAnno [@webanno], INCEpTION [@inception] or GATE [@gate] often run on centralized servers.
-This not only creates operating costs, but also constitutes a single point of failure, increasing the risk of data loss.
+This not only creates operating costs, but also complicates data transfer and constitutes a single point of failure, increasing the risk of data loss.
 Additionally, web-based annotation is impractical in regions without easily accessible internet connectivity, e.g., during linguistic fieldwork.
 *Hexatomic* is used on the researcher's local machine and offers full control over data, including the possibility to version data with existing version control systems.
 Version controlled local corpus data can additionally be shared and collaborated on via existing collaboration platforms, e.g., those based on `git`.